Hard Skills vs Soft Skills: What’s the Difference? - HRDQ

 • Project management

 Soft skills are traits that an employee possesses that contribute to their success at their job.
 Although soft skills are part of an individual’s personality, they can still be taught.
-However, they cannot be concretely measured.
+However, they can be difficult to concretely measure, which is why there can be some debate about the importance of hard vs soft skills.

 Some examples of soft skills include: